 Note– In the above, aRxTxTurnaroundTime is 4 μs.

 Note– The ending time of a first PPDU that carrying a frame soliciting an immediate response frame cannot be earlier more than aRxTxTurnaroundTime of the ending time of a second PPDU containing a Trigger frame with the CS Required subfield set to 1.
-Note– The AP STA still follows the CS Required rule defined in 802.11ax spec. [#SP153]
+Note– The AP STA still follows the CS Required rule defined in 802.11ax. [#SP153]

 [20/0671r1 (Multi-link Triggered Uplink Access Follow-up, Yongho Seok, MediaTek), SP#1, Y/N/A: 42/11/39]